snigdhasambitak/p2p-storage-cluster/README.md

 2. Notify other nodes to update their predecessors and finger tables.
 3. The new node takes over its responsible keys from its successor

 The predecessor of n can be easily obtained from the predecessor of successor(n) (in the previous circle).
 As for its finger table, there are various initialization methods.
-The simplest one is to execute find successor queries for all m entries, resulting in O(M\log N) initialization time.
+The simplest one is to execute find successor queries for all m entries, resulting in `O(M/log N)`initialization time.
 A better method is to check whether i{th} entry in the finger table is still correct for the `(i+1){th}` entry.
 This will lead to `O(log² N)`.

 get the predecessor